thefLink/thefLink.github.io/Encrypter.md

 ```
 arc4random_buf(xor_key, sizeof xor_key);
 ```
-I make use of the arc4random_buf function that original comes from the BSD world.
+I make use of the arc4random_buf function that originaly comes from the BSD world.
 It is known to generate true _random_ bytes and places them into a buffer.
 I really like how easily this function can be used.
 ### Encrypt
 ```
    for ( int i = 0; i < len_payload; ++i )